 For an isolated development environment, this project includes a Dev Container configuration for VS Code.

-src/core/renderers/shaders/source: Core shader assets directly bundled with the engine.examples: Interactive functional showcases showcasing engine capabilities.public/engine: Static assets including models, textures, and levels used across examples.The engine includes several browser-based tools to help generate assets directly on the client side without relying on external software:
+src/core/renderers/shaders/source: Core shader assets directly bundled with the engine.showcases: Interactive functional showcases demonstrating engine capabilities.public/assets, public/resources, public/tools: Static assets, shared resources, and the standalone browser-based generator tools (see below) used across showcases.The engine includes several browser-based tools to help generate assets directly on the client side without relying on external software:

 Generate API Reference: